 Here is the typical workflow when using Azure Lab Services:

-- Then, the professors create labs with VMs for their classes and send registration links to students in the class.
+- Then, the educators create labs with VMs for their classes and send registration links to students in the class.

 Create a classroom lab